ChethanKodase/alma/README.md

 Follow the instructions from https://github.com/NVlabs/NVAE and download the checkpoints for celebA 64 dataset from https://drive.google.com/drive/folders/14DWGte1E7qnMTbAs6b87vtJrmEU9luKn

+Command Arguments:
+1. `desired_norm_l_inf`:  L-infinity bound on the added adversarial noise
+2. `attck_type` : Choose the attack method from `la_l2, la_wass, la_skl, la_skl, la_cos, alma_l2, alma_wass, alma_skl, alma_cos`.
+Descriptions for these methods are given in our paper
+3. `nvae_checkpoint_path` : Address of the downloaded trained NVAE model weights from the publishers of https://arxiv.org/abs/2007.03898 , code: https://github.com/NVlabs/NVAE
+4. `your_data_directory` : address of the FFHQ images directory
+5. `uni_noise_path` : Directory where the optimized noise is saved
+6. `which_gpu` : Enter the index of the GPU you want to use

 #### To create the environment and install dependencies for adversarial attacks on NVAAE